mari-code-l/The-Snail-Farm/README.md

 - As a user, I should be able to navigate to the relevant pages that will give me Information about the product.

-- As a user, I want to be able to see the different locations of the farm with a map.
+- As a user, I want to be able to see the different locations of the farm through a map.

-- As a user, I would like to see a responsive contact form to get in touch and inquire about the product.
+- As a user, I would like to see a responsive contact form to get in touch through email and inquire about the product.

 - Most of the time im on my mobile so as a user I want to research online using my mobile phone.